 Ms King: Gillian King.
 I am Convenor for Living Streets.
 There is a huge raft of evidence that 30 kilometres an hour is a sweet spot for speed in urban areas.
-Above 30 kilometres an hour, the chance of a robust adult being killed or severely injured dramatically increases; the road noise associated with a car goes up, even for electric cars; but the time it takes you to get somewhere in an urban area is only marginally different.
+Above 30 kilometres an hour, the chance of a robust adult being killed or severely injured dramatically increases; the road noise associated with a car, even an electric car, goes up; but the time it takes you to get somewhere in an urban area is only marginally different.
+There is a whole raft of evidence around those things.
 There has been a lot of technology measuring all of this evidence and that is why it fits into the technological advances that prevent dangerous driving.